Skip to content

 This will position the floating Tooltip element at the bottom center of the Button element by default.

-• refs.setReference is the reference (or anchor) element that is being referred to for positioning.
+• refs.setReference sets the reference (or anchor) element that is being referred to for positioning.

-• refs.setFloating is the floating element that is being positioned relative to the reference element.
+• refs.setFloating sets the floating element that is being positioned relative to the reference element.

 • floatingStyles is an object of positioning styles to apply to the floating element’s style prop.

-The refs are functions to make them reactive — this ensures changes to the reference or floating elements, such as with conditional rendering, are handled correctly by updating the position.
+The refs are callback refs (functions) to make them reactive — this ensures changes to the reference or floating elements, such as with conditional rendering, are handled correctly by updating the position.

 Anchoring